MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-data.md

 1. Start personalization by selecting the ![Settings](media/ui-experience/settings_icon_small.png "Settings icon for role center") icon, and then the **Personalize** action.
 2. Select a field that you want change, or in lists, select the corresponding column heading, and then choose either **Include in Quick Entry** or **Exclude from Quick Entry**.

-For more information about personalization, see [Personalizing Your Workspace](ui-personalization-user.md).
+For more information about personalization, see [Personalize Your Workspace](ui-personalization-user.md).

 ## Mandatory Fields